Why Am I Always Sore After Workouts?

 Being sore isn’t a badge of honor — it’s a signal.
 Listen to it.
 Understand it.
 Then give your body what it needs to recover and come back stronger.

 You can train consistently, improve steadily, and feel good doing it — without constantly being stiff, achy, or fatigued.
-To keep that momentum going, check out our guide on how to recover smarter after a workout.
+Fitness is about building a body that performs well, not one that’s always beaten down.

 By Altruva Wellness Editorial Team